Video Game / Codename: ICEMAN

 In addition, the game requires you to win several games of Yahtzee against a fellow shipmate to win a bottle

 .
-The designers were particularly devious with this one, as saving and reloading too many times during this game will cause you to lose the match automatically (apparently, your opponent is quite Genre Savvy
+The designers were particularly devious with this one, as saving and reloading too many times during this game will cause you to lose the match automatically (apparently, your opponent is quite smart).
+Doing this makes the game Unwinnable

 .
 In fact, there are at least two other places in the game where a wrong action does not immediately cause a Game Over